gsaip/Ansible-/README.md

 # Ansible-
 simple yaml scripts
-how to rename, untar ,copy
+how to rename, untar, create a file/folder and install java